PragmaticCoding/PragmaticCoding.github.io/_posts/2022-12-19-KotlinForJava.md

 # Introduction

-The first time I ever looked at a Kotlin program was when one of my developers found a cool JavaFX library called "DirtyFX".
-We wanted to understand how some of it worked, and when we looked at the source code on GitHub we were stymied when we saw it was in Kotlin.
+The first time I ever looked at a Kotlin program was when one of my developers found a cool JavaFX library called ["DirtyFX"](https://github.com/thomasnield/DirtyFX).
+We wanted to understand it worked, but when we looked at the source code on GitHub we were stymied because it was in Kotlin.

 It seemed impenetrable.

 Years later, I've gone back to Kotlin and learned it.
-It's awesome and, if you're a competent Java programmer, you can learn enough to start using it with a 4 hour YouTube tutorial.
+It's awesome.
+And, if you're a competent Java programmer, you can learn enough to start using it with a 4 hour YouTube tutorial.
 Then it takes about a week or so to get comfortable, and somewhat longer to get proficient at it.

-This article isn't designed to replace a 4 or 5 your YouTube tutorial, it's intended to give a typical Java programmer enough information to understand a typical Kotlin program in a much shorted period of time.
+This article isn't designed to replace a 4 or 5 hour YouTube tutorial.
+It's intended to give a typical Java programmer enough information to understand a typical Kotlin program in a much shorter period of time.
+It's also intended to give a typical Java programmer a feel for how Kotlin works, and a start to understanding why many Kotlin programmers think it's the way forward in the JVM world.

+I've also provided links to the Kotlin official documentation as part of the text.
+So if you want to look into some aspect of Kotlin a little more deeply, it should be easy for you to do so.
+The Kotlin docs are really well written and easy to understand, too.

-One more thing.
-If you study Kotlin for any length of time, you'll come across the term "idiomatic Kotlin".
+One more thing:  If you study Kotlin for any length of time, you'll come across the term "idiomatic Kotlin".
 This is the idea that while Kotlin shares the JVM, just writing code the way you would in Java but in Kotlin isn't going give you something that *feels* like Kotlin.
-There's definitely a Kotlin approach to coding, and coding in that way gives you idiomatic Kotlin.
-In order to *write* code this way, you do really have to have a solid grasp of a lot of Kotlin, but once you get used to some of the quirky things you'll see in Kotlin code you should be able to easily understand it.
+There's definitely a Kotlin approach to coding, and coding in that way gives you "Idiomatic Kotlin".
+In order to *write* code this way, you do really have to have a solid grasp of a lot of Kotlin, but once you get used to some of the quirky things you'll see in Kotlin code you should be able to easily read and understand it.

 ## Why Kotlin

-When I learned Kotlin I realized that there was lots of stuff in Java that bugged me (or should have), that Kotlin just fixes in a seamless and natural way.
+When I learned Kotlin I realized that there was lots of stuff in Java that bugged me (or should have) that Kotlin just fixes in a seamless and natural way.
 Null safety is a clear example of that.
 Sure, in Java you can use `Optional`, but Kotlin's approach is nicely integrated into the language in such a way that Null safety is virtually mandatory in any code you write.
+From what I've seen, just about every Java programmer who takes the time to learn enough Kotlin to become somewhat proficient in it wishes that they could switch over to Kotlin full time.

 In general, Kotlin code is shorter and more intuitive than the equivalent in Java, and is therefore easier to read and understand.
+One example you'll see here is how Kotlin eliminates the need for writing getters and setters, while providing the same functionality and separating the public interface from the internal workings of your class.
+Then Kotlin goes one step further by interpreting external references to member properties as calls to the getters and setters.
+In the end, Kotlin allows you to write code exactly the way that you always wanted to, and does all the work, behind the scenes, of the boilerplate code you have to write in Java.

 # Class Structure

 Let's start at the top, class structure.
-We'll use this sample code to talk about a fet topics:
+We'll use this sample code to talk about a few topics:

 ``` kotlin
 class MyClass(val property1 : Int, private var property2 : Int = 0) : SomeInterface {